The Keys to Successful Business Strategy Execution

 Have a clear focus on the customer.
 Irrespective of the number of strategies a company is executing, i4cp's survey listed nine common strategic goals.
 Of these, only three were highly correlated with execution effectiveness and market performance: being an innovative industry leader, a quality leader, and being customer focused.

-i4cp's People-Profit Chain research reveals that high-performance organizations are 2.9x more likely to align the organization's structure and process to better serve customers.
+i4cp's People-Productivity Chain research reveals that high-performance organizations are 2.9x more likely to align the organization's structure and process to better serve customers.
 From a people perspective, this can include training leaders on the cultures and customs of markets served, as well as soliciting feedback from customers on what is working and what isn't, and translating that back into hiring and development plans.

 Recent history offers an example of how moving away from customer focus can have disastrous consequences.
 When Ron Johnson became CEO of JC Penney in 2011, his focus on creating an upscale, Apple-inspired storefront was clearly not in line with customer expectations.
 By October of 2013, JC Penney stock was trading near its all-time low--Johnson's departure 17 months after his appointment was a consequence of losing focus on the customer.